 CSU Stanislaus has been recognized by the Carnegie Foundation for the Advancement of Teaching for the 2015 Community Engagement Elective Classification.

-Accounting and Finance, Anthropology, Biology, Chemistry, Communication Studies, Criminal Justice, Geography, Honors Program, Liberal Studies, Philosophy, Politics and Public Administration, Psychology, Sociology, Teacher Education, and Zoology.
+Accounting and Finance, Anthropology, Art, Biology, Business, Chemistry, Child Development, Communication Studies, Criminal Justice, English, Geography, Honors Program, Liberal Studies, Mathematics, Nursing, Politics and Public Administration, Psychology, Sociology, Teacher Education, Theater, and Zoology.

 What is Service Learning?